jonathanbossenger/dot-com-developer-docs/developer-tools/ssh/video-script.md

 Let's get started!

----

-## Introduction

-SSH (or Secure Shell) is a protocol that allows you to securely connect to a server and execute commands.
-It’s a powerful tool for developers managing WordPress sites.

-Using SSH on WordPress.com hosting, you can perform tasks various tasks including managing files or running WP-CLI commands directly from your terminal.

-SSH access is available for sites on the WordPress.com Business or Commerce plan.

 ## **1. Enabling SSH on a WordPress.com Site**

 Before you can connect via SSH, you need to enable SSH access and create your credentials.

-- To start, log into your WordPress.com dashboard and navigate to your site’s *Settings* page.
+- To start, log into your WordPress.com dashboard and navigate to your site's *Settings* page.
     - If you use the Classic admin style: go to *Hosting → Site Settings*
     - If you use the Default style: go to *Settings → Server Settings*
 - Click the **SFTP/SSH** tab.
 - Click **Create credentials**.
 This generates your SSH username and password for the site.
 Save these credentials somewhere safe.
-    - If you’ve already created credentials, they’ll be displayed.
+    - If you've already created credentials, they'll be displayed.
 You can use **Reset password** to generate a new one if you don't remember what it was.
 - Below the password, find **SSH Access** and toggle **Enable SSH access to this site**.
 - Once enabled, a connection command will appear.
-Copy this command because this is what you’ll use to connect from your terminal.
+Copy this command because this is what you'll use to connect from your terminal.

----

 ## **2. Connecting to SSH for the First Time**

-Now that SSH is enabled, and you have your credentials, let’s connect.
+Now that SSH is enabled, and you have your credentials, let's connect.

 ### **On macOS and Linux:**